ARCHER2-HPC/archer2-docs/docs/data-tools/forge.md

 You can now view the status page from within a local browser, see [http://localhost:4241/status.html](http://localhost:4241/status.html).

+!!! note
+    The licence status page may contain multiple licences, indicated by a row of buttons (one per licence) near the top of the page.
+    The details of the 12-month licence described above can be accessed by clicking on the first button in the row.
+    Additional buttons may appear at various times for *boosted* licences: once a quarter, ARCHER2 will have a boosted 7-day licence offering 8192 tokens, sufficient for 64 nodes running 128 MPI ranks per node.
+Please contact the [Service Desk](https://www.archer2.ac.uk/support-access/servicedesk.html) if you have a specific requirement that exceeds the current Forge licence provision.

+!!! note
+    The licence status page refers to the Arm Licence Server.
+Arm is the name of the company that originally developed Forge before it was acquired by Linaro.

 ### One time set-up for using Forge